 What is the Dodd-Frank Wall Street Reform and Consumer Protection Act and how does it relate to conflict minerals?

 The Dodd-Frank Act is a regulation passed by the Obama Administration in 2010 to increase liability among companies and curb unethical business practices.
-Section 1502 of the Dodd-Frank Act requires U.S. publicly-traded companies to perform due diligence on their supply chain, identify whether conflict minerals are present within their products and submit a report to the U.S. Securities & Exchange Commission.
+Section 1502 of the Dodd-Frank Act requires U.S. publicly-traded companies to perform due diligence on their supply chain, identify whether conflict minerals are present within their products and submit a report (containing details on upstream sources of origin and associated risk) to the U.S. Securities & Exchange Commission.
 These reports are public disclosures and must be made available on U.S. publicly-traded company websites.

 Who is in scope of the Dodd-Frank Wall Street Reform and Consumer Protection Act?